Solitaire (Martine Clémenceau song): Promotion

 Branigan promoted the song with appearances on American Bandstand, Solid Gold and The Merv Griffin Show, among others.
 The song's dramatic, theatrical style and range was a vocal showcase, and it was not uncommon for talent show contestants such as those on Star Search to tackle "Solitaire".
 It was a favorite of a young Celine Dion, who performed the song in a rare televised clip.

 "Solitaire" was promoted with an elaborately produced music video depicting the song's narrative: after her neglectful boyfriend leaves her, Branigan is shown recording at a studio and apparently occupied with the trappings of fame and career but spending her free time lonely.
 When her remorseful ex attempts a reconciliation, she shakes her head and walks away, pausing to flip a pack of cards toward him.
 He stoops down to pick them up.
 The rest of the video shows both of them spending time alone with flashbacks of their time together.

 An Atlantic 12″ featured an extended version of the song that ran 5:16 in length; Hot Tracks, a popular DJ remix service of the time, produced their own extended remix as well, which ran to 7:02 and clocked in at 140 BPM.
 The song was re-released by Atlantic in the United States as an "Oldies Series" single in the mid-1980s, backed with "Gloria".
 In Europe, the song saw limited release as a 12″ single backed with "Gloria".
 In addition to Branigan 2, which went out of print in 2004, the single version of "Solitaire" appears on 1995's The Best of Branigan (re-released in 2007), 2002's The Essentials: Laura Branigan, and 2006's The Platinum Collection.
+Diane Warren not only added English lyrics to Martine Clemenceau's song but she cowrote the magnificent 'Silent Partners' released by Laura in 1984.